NIAEFEUP/nijobs-be/documentation/docs/intro/how-to-docs.md

 The `docs/` folder contains all the content of these pages.
 The `docusaurus.config.js` contains configuration values but, in general, you shouldn't need to touch those.
 The `docs-index.js`, however, should be changed every time you add or remove a page, since it controls what is shown on the left index of the website.
 The `docs/` folder contains sub-folders according to the separation of topics.
 When referencing a page, it will have its folder path, followed by its id defined in the beginning of the document, e.g., the `search.md` file, which has an id of `search` and is on `docs/offers/` will be referenced (reflected in the url) by `offers/search`.

+## How to build and run

+In order to build the documentation locally and have hot-reload enabled while writing it, one must first install the respective dependencies by running `npm install` inside the `documentation` folder.
+The documentation uses the same version of node as the main project.

+Afterwards, to run the documentation, one can simply run `npm run docs` in the main scope of `nijobs-be`.
+Alternatively, one can also run `npm start` inside the `documentation` folder.

 ## Guidelines

 In general, you should separate the documentation according to the Route area.
 Offer related routes go into the offer sub-folder, Company related routes go into the company sub-folder, and so on...